Table of Contents[Hide][Show]

-Ok, so you know all about the dangers of GMO soy and edamame and have made every effort to source only organic.
+Ok, so you know all about the dangers of GMO soy and edamame.
+You’ve changed your buying habits and source only organic.
 Isn’t this a better choice?

 Yes, it is definitely better and avoids the potential for chronic health problems observed in animal studies involving GMO soy.

-However, even organic edamame presents a health threat when it is consumed on a regular basis.
-This is due to the high amount of hormone disrupting phytoestrogens and anti-nutrients called protease inhibitors (primarily trypsin) in soy even when picked young and green for edamame.
+However, even organic edamame presents a health threat when consumed on a regular basis.
+This is due to the high amount of hormone-disrupting phytoestrogens and anti-nutrients called protease inhibitors (primarily trypsin).
+These anti-nutrients are present even when picked young and green as edamame.

-Since edamame is only lightly cooked in most cases, you can count on most of the anti-nutrients remaining along with all of the hormone disrupting plant estrogens.
+Since the preparation of edamame involves only light cooking in most cases, you can count on most of the anti-nutrients remaining.
+All of the hormone-disrupting plant estrogens are present as well.

 With regard to the green bean’s effect on digestion, the protease inhibitors present in high amounts in edamame suppress some of the key enzymes that help digest protein.

-Pancreatic hypertrophy and hyperplasia in humans results in the loss of the ability to secrete sufficient enzymes.
+Pancreatic hypertrophy and hyperplasia in humans result in the loss of the ability to secrete sufficient enzymes.
 Insufficient enzyme production by the pancreas means digestive distress for adults and growth problems for children.

-Irvin Liener, PhD, professor emeritus at the University of Minnesota and the world’s leading expert on anti-nutrients and toxins in plant foods, has issued a warning to those who might be addicted to edamame, “Soybean trypsin inhibitors do in fact pose a potential risk to humans when soy protein is incorporated into the diet.”
+Irvin Liener, PhD, professor emeritus at the University of Minnesota and the world’s leading expert on anti-nutrients and toxins in plant foods, has a warning for those who might eat edamame frequently:

 Below are just a few of the many studies on how plant estrogens (also called isoflavones or phytoestrogens) in soy (edamame too) is can disrupt hormonal balance:

-- Isoflavones (phytoestrogens) genistein and daidzein in soy appears to stimulate existing breast cancer growth indicating risk in consuming soy products if a woman has breast cancer.
-(Annals of Pharmacotherapy 2001 Sep;35(9):118-21).
+- Isoflavones (phytoestrogens) genistein and daidzein in soy appear to stimulate existing breast cancer growth.
+This indicates a risk of consuming soy products if a woman has breast cancer.
+(Annals of Pharmacotherapy 2001 Sep;35(9):118-21)

-- Direct evidence that isoflavones genistein and daidzein suppress the pituitary-thyroid axis in middle-aged rats fed 10 mg soy isoflavones per kilo after only 3 weeks as compared with rats eating regular rat chow (Experimental Biology and Medicine 2010 May;235(5):590-8).
+- Direct evidence that isoflavones genistein and daidzein suppress the pituitary-thyroid axis.
+This change occurs in only 3 three weeks in middle-aged rats fed 10 mg soy isoflavones per kilo.
+This compares with rats eating regular rat chow.
+(Experimental Biology and Medicine 2010 May;235(5):590-8)

 - Don’t eat edamame or any other form of soy either when you are pregnant ladies!
-Scientific research has shown that the developing male fetus which is exposed to soy phytoestrogens may suffer from higher susceptibility to prostate cancer later in life (Prostate 1994;24(2):67-78).
+Scientific research demonstrates that the developing male fetus exposed to soy phytoestrogens may suffer from higher susceptibility to prostate cancer later in life.
+(Prostate 1994;24(2):67-78)

-Your breasts don’t lie and these pictures will no doubt have you rethinking your edamame consumption in a hurry if the green bean is your go-to snack.
+Your breasts don’t lie!
+These pictures of precancerous breasts from eating estrogenic foods will have you rethinking your edamame consumption in a hurry if the green bean is your go-to snack.

-According to Kaayla Daniel PhD, world renowned soy expert who has appeared on the Dr. Oz Show among others and authored the must read The Whole Soy Story: The Dark Side of America’s Favorite Healthfood, sprouted edamame is worse than unsprouted.
+According to Kaayla Daniel PhD, a world-renowned soy expert who has appeared on the Dr. Oz Show among others, and authored the must-read The Whole Soy Story: The Dark Side of America’s Favorite Healthfood, sprouted edamame is worse than unsprouted.

 Love Edamame?
 Here’s What to Do!

 If you love edamame and want to toss some in your salad, go ahead.
-A few here and there isn’t going to cause any problems for someone who is healthy unless there is a soy allergy present.
+A few here and there aren’t going to cause any problems barring the presence of a soy allergy.

-Remember: hairy mouths in hamsters within three generations of eating GMO soy and most edamame on the market in the United States is genetically modified.
-Spare your grandchildren people!
+Remember…hairy mouths in hamsters within three generations of eating GMO soy!
+Most edamame in the United States is genetically modified.
+Spare your grandchildren friends!